GE Appliances: GE Appliance Park

 In 1951, construction began in Louisville, Kentucky on Appliance Park, the now 750-acre (300-ha) manufacturing facility that employs 8,100 people.
 In 2007, the 9,000 sqft Monogram Experience Center opened to provide architects, designers, contractors, and other home-industry professionals the opportunity to interact with appliances from the Monogram Collection.
 In 2011, a data center with platinum certification by Leadership in Energy and Environmental Design was opened.
 Building 6 was destroyed by an 8-alarm fire on the morning of April 3, 2015.
 In 2017, the company invested $30 million to construct a new washer and dryer manufacturing line.
 In 2017, the company moved the Supplier Distribution Center operated by Derby Supply Chain Solutions to AP2.
 In 2018, the company announced a $200 million investment in its laundry and dishwasher product facilities.

+In 2023, Appliance Park marked 70 years of manufacturing by hosting state and local leaders to announce the completion of a $450 million investment, unveiling new assembly lines in its dishwasher plant.